zranger1/expander-universe/NOTES.md

 ### Roadmap
 Coming soon:
-- Extended definition color for APA102 type LEDs.
-The framework's in, I'm still working on mapping Processing's 24-bit color to HDR.
 - Power analysis - will tell you the peak and average wattage used during a run.
-- Multiple maps, and more shape tools for mapping
+- Mapping tools:  multiple maps, more shape tools for mapping, more examples.
 - Way more documentation.
 Javadocs, tutorials, everything...